When you are completing the form, you will be asked to provide information about the enterprise’s revenue and costs.

 The application process

-In the application portal, we will help you find out if you can apply for subsidies by asking you some questions.
+In the application portal, we will help you find out if the enterprise may apply for subsidies by asking you some questions.

 2. Have information available